marialitwa/mern-new-in-town/README.md

 <br />

-# MERN Stack web app project: New in Town.
+# MERN Stack web app: New in Town.

 With my web app **_New in Town_** a registered user can collect and save all new & neccessary places to find after moving to a new city.
 New doctors to see.
 New cafés, restaurants and bars you get recommendations for and want to go out to.
 New places for trips in & around the city.
 New haircutters, spa & wellness spots, and so on and so forth.